Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-sliverbof.md

 <img src="https://user-images.githubusercontent.com/33097451/274966113-146cafe6-f3c8-43c6-ad8c-2ad417bfd129.png"/>

-After speaking to the Sliver devs over at the BloodHoundGang Slack channel, they have said would like to include it in the Armory.
-They advised me to open an issue on their Github so it can be processed for inclusion.
+After speaking to the Sliver devs over at the BloodHoundGang Slack channel, they have said they would like to include it in the Armory.
+They advised me to open an issue on their Github so it can be verified for inclusion.
 This is now located here:

 [https://github.com/BishopFox/sliver/issues/1433](https://github.com/BishopFox/sliver/issues/1433)

-This process has been lots of fun and a great learning experience and it gave me an opportunity to work with such an interesting C2 framework.
-Hope it proved informative and happy hacking!
+This process has been lots of fun and a great learning experience.
+It gave me an opportunity to work with such an interesting C2 framework as Sliver and to improve my knowledge on how it's BOF framework operates.
+Hope it proved to be informative and happy hacking!